 No limits on motorways would bring at least one advantage: lane courtesy and an end to middle lane-blocking, which would free up at least a third of motorway capacity.

 Life is about infinite variables.
 One-size-fits-all is a contradiction in terms.
 Far better to rewrite the rules, and let people act according to social context.

-Whether or not Chris Huhne tried to pass the buck, his saga reveals the contortions to which citizens can be driven to escape the tentacles of a system that values the letter of the law above the spirit.
+Whether or not Chris Huhne and Fiona Onasanya tried to pass the buck, their tales reveal the contortions to which law-abiding citizens can be driven to escape the tentacles of a system that values the letter of the law above the spirit.

 For all the negative publicity about “speeding” (a fabricated crime), you’d think exceeding the limit was a major factor in “accidents”, yet the DfT blames it for only 5% of accidents.
 See P.7 of this document, under the heading “Injudicious actions”.